 Mobile betting apps provide a sports bettor with an unmatched level of convenience, allowing them to place wagers 24/7 from anywhere inside their state.
 The apps also offer in-game betting options, which are not available at retail sportsbooks.

-More than a dozen online sports betting operators plan to do business in Michigan.
-Each is expected to launch online apps, which are free to download and available for use on Android and iOS devices.
-All wagers on the mobile apps must be placed within Michigan state lines.
+All wagers on mobile apps must be placed within Michigan state lines.
 Geofencing technology tracks each bettor’s location.

 Michigan sportsbooks have no restrictions on the pro and college sports available for wagering.
 That means bettors can place wagers on football, basketball, baseball, hockey, golf, tennis, soccer, motorsports, mixed martial arts, boxing, international sports and more, as well as fantasy sports.